VLAN network segmentation and security- chapter five [updated 2021]

 Another common use for VLANs is the separation of IP phone (VoIP) traffic from data segments.
 Leveraging another portion of the 802.1Q tag, Q-switches can also prioritize packets based on a quality of service (QoS) value, as shown in Figure 5-18.
 IP phones are usually VLAN-aware, inserting the VLAN tag before placing a voice packet on the network.
 Voice packets should use non-data VLANs for optimized QoS and security.

 Figure 5 – 18: Priority (QoS) Tag

 Allowing only IP phones on a voice VLAN helps prevent an attacker connecting a computer to an open port from collecting voice packets for later analysis.
-Applications like Wireshark and Voice Over Misconfigured Internet Telephones (VOMIT) enable conversion of conversations to .WAV files (Cioara & Valentine, 2012).
-Proper configuration of switches and VLANs, as described in VLAN Hopping Defense, help prevent most voice VLAN attacks.
+Applications like Wireshark and Voice Over Misconfigured Internet Telephones (VOMIT) enable the conversion of conversations to .WAV files (Cioara & Valentine, 2012).
+Proper configuration of switches and VLANs, as described in VLAN hopping defense, helps prevent most voice VLAN attacks.

 Routing between VLANs is necessary.
 However, if all VLANs end up routed to all other VLANs, something is wrong in your architecture, and the benefits of network segmentation diminish.

 Securing VLANs includes both switch security and proper VLAN configuration.
 The most common attacks against VLAN technology, VLAN hopping and double 802.1Q tagging, are preventable with proper attention to configuration best practices.
 In addition, consider not using VTP or other automated VLAN registration technology.
 The risk usually exceeds the benefit.